What entitlements are available and which ones might I be able to use?

 You should not be charged:

-- A top-up fee
+- a top-up fee

-- A non-refundable registration fee.
+- a non-refundable registration fee

 You may wish to speak to your local authority or your provider about any additional charges on top of the funded childcare hours, including any alternative options they offer.

-What about if I wish to start using them later, or if my child is already older than 9 months?
+What if I wish to start using them later, or if my child is already older than 9 months?

 If you wish to use your entitlements later than the term after your child turns the relevant age, then you can apply closer to the time you wish to start.
 Provided you still meet the eligibility criteria for that entitlement at that time, you will not lose your ability to apply.